Cavan GAA: Clubs

 The first GAA club in Cavan and in Ulster was founded in Ballyconnell in late 1885 called Ballyconnell Joe Biggars in honour of west Cavan Nationalist MP Joe Biggar.
 The name of the club was later changed to Ballyconnell First Ulsters.

-The very first Cavan County Final, under GAA rules was played in a field outside Cavan Town on 30 April 1887.
-The final was contested by Ballyconnell First Ulster’s and Maghera MacFinns.
-MacFinns recorded a famous victory on a score line of 1-4 to First Ulster's 0-1, thus entering the history books as Cavan’s first Champions.
+The first Cavan County Final, under GAA rules was played in a field outside Cavan Town on 30 April 1887.
+The final was contested by Ballyconnell First Ulster's and Maghera MacFinns.
+MacFinns recorded a famous victory on a score line of 1–4 to First Ulster's 0-1, thus entering the history books as Cavan's first Champions.

 The Cavan Senior Football Championship is an annual club competition between the top Cavan clubs.
 The winners of the Cavan Championship qualify to represent their county in the Ulster Senior Championship and in turn, go on to the All-Ireland Senior Club Football Championship.
-The current champions are Castlerahan who defeated Ramor United in the 2019 final.
-The first winners of the Cavan football championship were Maghera MacFinns in 1887, who beat Ballyconnell First Ulsters 1-04 to 0-01.
+The current champions are Gowna who defeated Kingscourt Stars in the 2023 final.
+The first winners of the Cavan football championship were Maghera MacFinns in 1887, who beat Ballyconnell First Ulsters 1–04 to 0-01.
 Cornafean are the most successful senior team winning on twenty occasions.

-The Cavan Intermediate Football Championship is the second tier football championship.
+The Cavan Intermediate Football Championship is the second-tier football championship.
 The Intermediate champions go on to play in the Ulster Intermediate Championship, and are promoted to Senior for the next year.
-The 2019 champions are Laragh United who became champions with a win over Belturbet.
+The 2023 champions are Ballyhaise who became champions with a win over Denn.
 Lacken are the most successful intermediate club, having won on four occasions.

-The Cavan Junior Football Championship is the third tier football championship.
+The Cavan Junior Football Championship is the third-tier football championship.
 The Junior champions go on to play in the Ulster Junior Championship, and are promoted to Intermediate for the next year.
-The 2019 champions are Killinkere who beat Shannon Gaels in the decider.
-Templeport are the most successful junior team, having won six times.
+The 2023 champions are Arva who beat Knockbride in the decider.
+Arva also went on to win the Ulster Junior Club Championship and in turn, the All-Ireland Junior Club Football Championship for 2023.
+Templeport are the most successful Junior team, having won the Cavan title seven times.

 Clubs (40 as of 2020) range from Shannon Gaels in the far north-west to Kingscourt in the south-east.